Cornell-MAE-UG/fa25-portfolio-jal564/_projects/Thermo_Problem.md

 Clearly, power output depends on the volumetric discharge of the river and has varying power outputs depending on the season and daily weather.

+I worked on this with Andrew Nocily, Audrey Hubbell and Annika Terezakis